Proctor Approval Form – for having a proctored exam off-campus at a testing center. Proctor Approval Form (Word)

 The “Designing Your Online Course” (formerly Build Your Online Course) workshop includes an overview of the QM Rubric and provides a framework to design an online course plan.
 Participants explore all eight key standards of the QM Rubric, focusing on learning objectives and overall course alignment.

-Course lasts two weeks and is taught entirely online.
+The course lasts two weeks and is taught entirely online.
 Participants can expect to spend about 8-10 hours per week to successfully complete this workshop.

 Improving Your Online Course (IYOC)